csolink/csolink-model/docs/has_part.md

 {: .translator_minimal-subset-label }

-holds between wholes and their parts (material entities or processes)
+holds between wholes and their parts (resource entities or processes)

 URI: [csolink:has_part](https://w3id.org/csolink/vocab/has_part)